Account Search Logout

 Looir moves into his embrace as he brushes her shoulder.

-Aedan shivers in his patch of darkness.
+Aedan rises within his patch of darkness.

-“Did he braid your mane and make you a barbarian?”
+“Did he unbraid your mane and make you a barbarian queen?”
 He drags the brush over her croup, his lips down in prideful admiration.
-“I’m going to fuck his ass hard enough to make his mind go feeble,”
+“He’s going to be my queen.
+I’m going to fuck his ass hard enough to make his mind go feeble.”

 “That sandy patch is the only way to cross without getting pulled away by the river,” Alon explains.
-“He’ll swim there, and if he comes through here, then I’ll know for sure where he’s going,”
+“He’ll swim there, and if he comes through here, then I’ll know for sure where he’s going.”

 Bitch Face wraps a gentle arm around him.

-“If you know where he’s going, please tell me,”
+“If you know where he’s going, please tell me.”

-Aedan considers hocking spit onto their heads.
+Aedan considers hocking spit onto their heads but settles on rolling his eyes instead.

-Bitch Face kisses him passionately—it’s enough to make Aedan retch.
+Bitch Face kisses him passionately.

 “I won’t,” says Alon, a proper lap dog.